 Right now, ShopDisney.com has 2 on their website right now for $15.00.
 Or you can go to the dollar store or perhaps Walmart for a much better deal.
 At Disney $22.00+.

 SMALL FIRST AID KIT– The dollar store actually has small ones that usually contain some band-aids and a couple of little alcohol pads.
 I usually buy one of these once for the container and then add my own stuff to it.
 The band-aids are super cheap that come with it.

-CHILD SAFETY WRISTBANDS– Nothing makes a parent feel more safe than having your contact info on a wristband heaven forbid your child wanders from you.
+CHILD SAFETY WRISTBANDS– Nothing makes a parent feel safer than having your contact info on a wristband heaven forbid your child wanders from you.
 I personally know the pure panic that sets in when you take your eyes off your toddler for 2 seconds and they are gone!
-These wristbands allow cast members/guest to see your contact information if something is to happen.
-Peace of mind is well worth the money spent for these wristbands.
+These wristbands allow cast members/guests to see your contact information if something is to happen.
+Peace of mind is well worth the money spent on these wristbands.

-MINNIE MOUSE HEADBANDS– Minnie Mouse Headbands can get quite expensive when buying at the parks.
-Right now ShopDisney.com has their Headbands listed at $29.99 and that is also what to expect when buying in the parks.
+MINNIE MOUSE HEADBANDS– Minnie Mouse Headbands can get quite expensive when bought at the parks.
+Right now, ShopDisney.com has their Headbands listed at $29.99 and that is also what to expect when buying in the parks.

 Amazon has some great knock-off versions of what Disney has to offer at a fraction of the cost!

 EXTERNAL BATTERY CHARGER– This is a must!
 There are some areas within Disney that do have charging ports, but not too many compared to the number of people that attend Disney.